imathew07/ccsf-computer-science/data-structures/linked-list/README.md

 # Linked List Implementation

-A linked list data structure implementation written in C++.
+A C++ implementation and test program for a linked-based list data structure.

 ## Description

-This project implements a linked list from scratch, including basic operations for managing nodes and storing data dynamically.
+This project demonstrates the use of a linked list abstract data type (ADT) by creating, modifying, displaying, and reversing a list of elements.

+The program uses a generic linked list implementation that supports operations such as insertion, accessing elements, replacing values, and reversing the order of the list.

 ## Features

-- Create and manage linked list nodes
-- Insert elements
+- Insert elements into a linked list
-- Remove elements
+- Retrieve elements by position
-- Search for values
+- Replace existing values
+- Display list contents
-- Traverse the list
+- Reverse the linked list
-- Display stored data
+- Test list operations using a custom driver program

 ## Concepts Practiced

-- Data structures
 - Linked lists
+- Abstract Data Types (ADT)
+- Interfaces
-- Pointers
+- Templates in C++
-- Dynamic memory allocation
+- Dynamic memory
-- Classes and objects
-- Memory management
+- Object-oriented programming
+- Data structure operations

 ## Language

 C++

-## Purpose

-This project was developed as part of my Computer Science coursework at City College of San Francisco to practice implementing fundamental data structures.